tmux-python/tmuxp/doc/glossary.rst

     Session
         Inside a tmux :term:`server`.

-        The session has 1 or more :term:`window`.
+        The session has 1 or more :term:`Window`.
 The bottom bar in tmux show a list of windows.
 Normally they can be navigated with ``Ctrl-a [0-9]``, ``Ctrl-a n`` and ``Ctrl-a p``.